Is your group or organization looking for opportunities to learn and grow together? Contact me or see below for ideas about how we can work together.

 One of my greatest joys is working with small and large groups to support the inner work involved in personal and spiritual growth.

-In workshops, retreats, and small group gatherings, I help participants slow down, pay attention, and explore motivations, behavior patterns, desires, and obstacles that keep us feeling “stuck.”
+Workshops, retreats, and small group gatherings can help participants slow down, pay attention, and explore motivations, behavior patterns, desires, and obstacles that keep us feeling “stuck.”
 I guide groups through teachings, discussions, and contemplative practices that facilitate healing and growth.
 Developing self-compassion and attuning to our bodies deepens authentic connection with self, others, creation, and the divine.

-I am available for speaking engagements, workshops, small and large group facilitation, and one-on-one spiritual direction sessions.
+I am available for speaking engagements, workshops, and small and large group facilitation in addition to one-on-one spiritual direction sessions.
 Topics include, but are not limited to:

 If you have idea for an event type or topic not listed, let’s chat!
 I would love to hear more about the needs and goals for your group or organization.
 Generally, we can do work together that involves increasing awareness, healing, and wholeness in relation to self, others, the divine, and creation.